Enhanced cooperation: Unitary patent

 The unitary patent, formally a "European patent with unitary effect", is the second case of enhanced cooperation adopted by the European Commission and Parliament.
 26 Member States, all except Spain and Croatia (which acceded to the EU following the unitary patents adoption), participate in the unitary patent.
 Towards the end of 2010, twelve states proposed enhanced cooperation to work around disagreements with Italy and Spain over what languages a European patent would be translated into.
 The unitary patent would be examined and granted in one of the existing official languages of the European Patent Office – English, French or German.
 Following the Commission approval of the plan on 14 December 2010, the Council of the European Union requested the European Parliament's consent to use of enhanced cooperation for a unitary patent on 14 February 2011 with the participation of 25 member states (all but Italy and Spain).
 The Parliament approved it the next day and the Council authorised enhanced cooperation on 10 March 2011.
 On 13 April 2011 the Commission adopted a proposal for a Council Regulation implementing enhanced cooperation.
 During the European Council of 28–29 June 2012, agreement was reached on the provisions between the 25 member states and the necessary EU-legislation was approved by the European Parliament on 11 December 2012.
 Following a request by the government of Italy, it became a participant of the unitary patent regulations in September 2015.

 The enhanced cooperation measures entered into force in January 2013, and will apply to a participating member state from the date when the related Agreement on a Unified Patent Court enters into force for the state.
 The UPC agreement has been signed by 25 EU member states, including all states participating in the enhanced cooperation measures except Poland; while Italy, on the other hand, signed the UPC agreement prior to joining the enhanced cooperation measures for a unitary patent.
 Poland decided to wait to see how the new patent system works before joining due to concerns that it would harm their economy.
-Entry into force of the UPC will take place for the first group of ratifiers on 1 June 2023.
+Entry into force of the UPC took place for the first group of ratifiers on 1 June 2023.